 Then the celebration begins!
 Dinner, then straight to bed.
 Our feet and bodies are aching but our high spirits numb the pain.
 We are proud that we dug down deep inside to find plenty of gumption to attempt the Remote Spot a second time–and succeed.

-The remaining four days of our return trip feature more fabulous weather and the close sighting of another grizzly bear.
+The remaining four days of our return trip feature more fabulous weather and a close encounter with another grizzly bear.
 The second encounter is more exciting than the first.
-Rebecca looks up from the trail and spots the bear only about 50 yards off the trail from where we stand.
-Vika barks, and the bear sprints out of view.
-It’s large, muscular body ripples each time its feet hit the ground.
-It’s speed amazes us.
-We are very happy it didn’t charge in our direction.
-It all happened too fast to get a photo…Another fine grizzly encounter.
+It actually could be the same bear we saw days before, because we were in the same general territory.
+Rebecca looks up from the trail and spots the bear only about 40 yards off-trail from where we stand.
+Vika barks, and the bear bolts.
+It’s huge, muscular body ripples as it barrels through the brush.
+It’s amazing that something so large can move so fast.
+We are ecstatic it didn’t charge in our direction.
+Again, it all happened too fast to get a photo…Another fine grizzly encounter.

-Back up and over the continental divide a short distance, we take a short side hike northward to hopefully gain a view of the Chinese Wall, a very prominent 20-mile long escarpment of exposed rock face nearly 1000 feet tall that spans north-south through the Bob.
+Back up and over the continental divide a short distance, we take a short side hike northward to gain an expansive view of the Chinese Wall, a very prominent 20-mile long escarpment of exposed rock face nearly 1000 feet tall that spans north-south through the Bob.
 We don’t achieve a comprehensive view of the wall, but get views of its southernmost exposure from near White River Pass.
-But, better than the Chinese Wall, we spot mountain goats on a steep rock face.
-Another first for our critter life list.
+But, better than the Chinese Wall, itself, we spot mountain goats on a steep rock face flanking the wall.

 While on our hike we encounter several pack horse caravans carrying travelers or hunters.
-Hikers and horse travelers use the same trail system within the Bob.
-We certainly think that horse travel is an acceptable, non-motorized travel method, but the unfortunate thing is that hikers must navigate through and around abundant manure and mud holes on the trail and at campsites.
+Hikers and horse travelers use the same trail system within the Bob, as well as within many wilderness areas in the American West.
+We certainly think horse travel is an acceptable, non-motorized travel method in our publicly owned wildernesses, but the unfortunate thing is that hikers must hopscotch through abundant manure filled mud holes carved out by horse traffic on trail and in camp.
 Mud holes are perfectly fine.
-It’s wilderness, after all.
-But hyper-abundant manure is an issue.
-Horse manure covered almost every campsite we visited (it wasn’t just concentrated in one location)…a person’s remote psyche takes a hit when eating and sleeping surrounded by horse manure.
+It’s wilderness.
+But when mud becomes manure, that’s an issue.
+“Mud-nure” has become a new and unwelcome type of wilderness element we must deal with while on Project Remote.
+Horse manure covered almost every campsite we visited (it wasn’t just concentrated in one location).
+All this horse schnit begins to tamper with our sense of remote and wild.

-Not only are such large concentrations of manure unsightly and foul-smelling, we also hypothesize that there may be a certain amount of nutrient pollution finding its way into streams and rivers, especially during heavy use seasons.
+Not only are such large concentrations of manure unsightly and foul-smelling, we also believe that there may be a certain amount of nutrient pollution finding its way into streams and rivers, especially during heavy use seasons.
 It is a dilemma that may need some management attention in areas with abundant horse traffic.
 One solution may be to hire trail workers or have volunteers hike in and shovel manure off the trail as well as removing excess manure out of stream basins and campsites.
+Heck, I’d shovel shit if it meant I’d get to be paid to be in the Bob!
 Or maybe the horse travelers themselves should be tasked with managing their own horse’s manure.
 Maybe have the horse wear a dump sack.
-If human travelers are asked to poop 200 feet from water sources, perhaps horses should be as well.
+Sometimes humans are asked to pack out their poop in some public wild lands.
+Why not ask a horse to do it?
 Anyway, the issue seems solvable.
 Hikers and horses both belong in wilderness…

 On Day 9, I encounter a western U.S. species of garter snake draped across the trail.
 How exciting!
 I instinctively pounce on the snake and lift it up to provide Skyla with a view…